mongodb/docs/source/includes/data-federation/fact-read-concern-levels.rst

   </reference/read-concern-local/>`.
 - ``available`` - to return data from an instance with no guarantee that the data has been written to a majority of the replica set members.
-  This can return :term:`orphaned documents <orphaned-document>` when reading from a sharded collection.
+  This can return :term:`orphaned documents <orphaned document>` when reading from a sharded collection.
 To learn more, see :manual:`Read Concern "available" </reference/read-concern-available/>`.
 - ``majority`` - to return data that has been acknowledged by a